riscvarchive/riscv-edk2-platforms/Platform/RaspberryPi/RPi3/Readme.md

 ## Missing Functionality

 - Network booting via onboard NIC.
-- Ability to switch UART use to PL011.
+- SPCR hardcodes UART type to miniUART, and thus will not expose correct (PL011) UART on CM3 and Pi2B or if DT overlays to switch UART are used on Pi 3B/3B+/3A+.